-Crowd Wields Torches In Demonstration That Evokes The "Days Of The KKK"
+Crowd Wields Torches In Demonstration That Feels Like "Days Of The KKK"

 Robert E. Lee probably isn't the historical figure most often associated with the college town of Charlottesville, Virginia, but on Saturday night, a statue of the Confederate general became the epicenter of protest.
 Protestors gathered in Charlottesville's Lee Park with torches, surrounding the statue, seemingly in an effort to prevent the statue's removal.
 In addition to torches, the protestors seemed to carry with them a tone of white supremacy.